6 Essential Tips for Better Post-Workout Hair

 Nothing gets us excited quite like a good workout.
-From planks to Pilates, we love working up a sweat and staying fit.
-However, could a few of our post-workout habits be damaging to our hair?
+However, could a few of our post-workout hair habits be damaging to our hair?
 In truth, yes.

-While a few of these habits may seem small, over time they can actually cause breakage and buildup in your hair.
+While a few of these post-workout hair routine habits may seem small, over time they can actually cause hair breakage, hair loss and buildup.
 Who wants that?
-Instead, catch your habits early and nip them in the bud.
 By making your post-workout routine more efficient for your hair, you can help to ensure that your hair stays healthy and full of life.
-Here are six post-workout habits that you need to quit immediately.
+Here are six post-workout tips to help save your hair.

 While it may seem like there is no harm in throwing your wet hair into a quick bun after a shower, those tight elastics can actually cause your hair to become thin or even break over time.
 The reason for this is that your hair is the most sensitive to damage while it’s wet.
 If there is a tight elastic tugging on its ends, then those strands can snap.
 It’s definitely not a pretty picture.
 If you want to skip blow-drying your hair after your workout, simply leave your hair down and allow it to air dry naturally.